Find out how your planning application is processed, how residents are consulted on your plans and what to do if it is turned down.

 The council's current target is for 75% or above of major applications to be determined within the above 13 or 16 week period.

 For minor applications, the current target is to determine 75% or above of applications within the 8 week target period.

 For other applications, the current target is to determine 86% or above of applications within the 8 week target period.
-The numbers below show the current and previous year's performance against these targets:
+The numbers below show the current performance against these targets:

-Once we have determined your application (ie made a decision as to whether it can go ahead), we will send you (or your agent) a 'decision notice' by:
+Once we have decided on (determined) your application (ie made a decision as to whether it can go ahead), we will send you (or your agent) a 'decision notice' by:

 You, and members of the public, can also see the decision notice on the council's planning website, Public Access.